 Applicants should be 18 years or older and be aligned with CfUT’s core values.
 No prior teaching experience or a major in education is necessary.
-We do require all teachers to have participated in a Milwaukee Immersion Tour or Virtual Tour before summer to build a vision of the high-performance model CfUT seeks in its summer school.
+We do require all teachers to have participated in an immersion tour and to be accepted into our program before summer to build a vision of the high-performance model CfUT seeks in its summer school.
 Participants must be enrolled at a college or university or already have a bachelor’s degree.

 Yes!
 The base pay is a stipend of $2,000.
 Alternatively, this can be received as a scholarship paid directly to your university from CfUT.

 Teachers engage in two weeks of intensive training that focus on three important elements: building a positive school culture, high-performance instructional strategies, and character development.
 Through these three lenses, teachers are trained on strategies that build trust while setting and maintaining high-behavioral expectations, instructional strategies that ensure teachers plan and deliver data-driven lessons that foster student engagement, and a process for character development that helps teachers, leaders, and students explore their personal identity and purpose as it relates to their performance.
 There is also an immense amount of team building in which everyone learns how to work together and how to build strong relationships with one another.

 CfUT has a contract with Wisconsin Lutheran College to use its fully furnished apartments.
 A small portion of the teacher’s stipend is taken out to pay for this option.
 Alternatively, teachers who know people in the Milwaukee area might make arrangements to stay with them.